The galaxy-IGM connection in THESAN: observability and information content of the galaxy-Lyman-$\alpha$ cross-correlation at z$\geq$6: Impact of observational limitations

 Finally, we note that in \citet{Thesan_igm} the predictions of the \thesan simulations were compared the data collected by \citet{Meyer+2019}, that compound observations over the broad redshift window $4.5 < z < 6.3$.
 In that study, the simulations output at $z=5.5$ were used, as this is very close to the central redshift of the observed data.
 In light of the results discussed here, it would have been more appropriate to compare to a lower redshift, that however is unfortunately not available for the \thesan simulations.
-Nevertheless, extrapolating the redshift evolution found in \thesan \citep[Fig.~16 of][]{Thesan_igm}, we can speculate that using a lower-redshift output for the comparison would worsen the tension found between the simulated and observed cross-correlation.
+Nevertheless, extrapolating the redshift evolution found in \thesan \citep[Fig.~16 of][]{Thesan_igm}, we can speculate that using a lower-redshift output for the comparison would worsen the tension found between the simulated and observed cross-correlation, requiring an even later end of reionization to match the observed signal.